megnergit/Bertelsmann_CloudArchitect_U1/README.md

 ----
 #### VNet Peering
-- Region VNet Peering
+- Regional/Virtual VNet Peering
 - Global VNet Peering (but not from Azure Goverment) For Azure Goverment, regional peering only
 - Microsoft Backbone Network.
 No encryption.
 No Gateway
 - No downtime
 one Gateway for one VNet
-Allow Gateway Transit
+Gateway Transit : VNet -> on-premises (not VNet-VNet) set "Allow Gateway Transit" at Hub VNet set "Use remote Gateways" at Spoke VNets
+-> can have no Gateway for itself any more
-nontransitive
+Peering is nontransitive
 User Defined Route : eneable next hop (IP address) Service Chaining
 Status : Initiated Connected
+Use only Microsot Backbone.
+Private IP addressesu Network Contributor no overlap in address space x 10.0.0.0/16 - 10.0.0.0/17 x 10.0.0.0/16 - 171.16.0.0/16
+When there are two connections, peering and VPN Gateway, traffict flows through Peering.

 ----
 #### ARM Tempalte